aidanconnolly/ga-ds829-experiments-hypothesis-tests/README.md

 | Extra Materials | French Fry Study | [Here](https://git.generalassemb.ly/data-part-time/More-Statistics-and-Visualizations/blob/master/assets/french-fry.pdf) |
 | Solutions | Lesson Solution Material | [Here](./solution-code/experiments-hypothesis-tests_solutions.ipynb)|

-In this lesson, we use an online CSV file of advertising data from the book "An Introduction to Statistical Learning".
+> In this lesson, we use an online CSV file of advertising data from the book "An Introduction to Statistical Learning".
 This dataset is easy to understand.
 It allows the student to easily compare sales data across three advertising mediums.

-You will likely need to spend time on explaining covariance and correlation, perhaps doing examples on the board to make the equations as clear as possible.
-Make sure time is left for the scenario at the end where students have time to practice the lesson material.

 ---